dougeby/IntuneDocs/intune/device-profile-assign.md

 When you create or update a profile, you can also add scope tags to the profile.

 **Scope tags** are a great way to assign and filter policies to specific groups, such as Human Resources or All US-NC employees.
 [Use RBAC and scope tags for distributed IT](scope-tags.md) has more information.

-On Windows 10 devices, you can add **applicability rules** so the profile only applies to a specific OS version or a specific Windows edition.
-[Applicability rules](device-profile-create.md#applicability-rules) has more information.

 ## Exclude groups from a profile assignment